easttennesseecc-star/Q-Top-Dog-IDE/PHASE_14_DOCUMENTATION_INDEX.md

 1. **Market Gap**: No IDE has truly integrated AI with professional tools
 2. **Timing**: AI is ready, market is hungry for solutions
-3. **Q-IDE's Advantage**: We start with OAuth, LLMs already integrated
+3. **Top Dog's Advantage**: We start with OAuth, LLMs already integrated
 4. **Competitive Window**: 12-18 months before VSCode/JetBrains catch up

 ### Strategic Advantages